-From a continental perspective, 54.9% of Burundi’s exports by value were delivered to Asian countries while 27.4% were sold to importers in fellow African nations.
-Burundi shipped another 16.3% worth of goods to Europe, while tinier percentages went to North America (1.3%) and Oceania’s New Zealand (0.1%).
+From a continental perspective, 44.1% of Burundi’s exports by value were delivered to Asian countries while 38.4% were sold to importers in Africa.
+Burundi shipped another 16.3% worth of goods to Europe.

 Burundi’s Top 10 Exports

-The leading decliner among Burundi’s top 10 export categories was mineral fuels including oil due to its -31% decrease year over year, weighed down by falling international revenues from exports of its processed petroleum oils.
+The leading decliner among Burundi’s top 10 export categories was mineral fuels including oil, thanks to a -36.7% drop year over year.

 The following types of Burundian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.